2,000-Year-Old ‘Cup of Jesus’ Found in Alexandria Could Be Earliest Non-Biblical Reference to Christ

 Dr. Jeremiah Johnston, a New Testament specialist, noted that the cup dates to the first century AD—the time when Jesus was crucified.
 “Jesus had a reputation as a healer, miracle worker, and exorcist.
 This cup of Jesus is a testament to that,” Johnston stated.

 Meanwhile, Goddio suggested that the inscription may have been intended to legitimize certain rituals.
-The cup closely resembles those depicted in scenes of ancient practices on Egyptian statuettes.
+The cup closely resembles vessels shown in scenes of ancient practices on Egyptian statuettes.

 Ancient texts describe how participants in these rituals would pour oil into water and enter an ecstatic trance, seeking to see mystical beings that could answer questions about the future.

-In the first century, Alexandria was a cosmopolitan center where paganism, Judaism, and Christianity intersected, as reported by Daily Mail.
+In the first century, Alexandria was a cosmopolitan center where paganism, Judaism, and Christianity intersected, Daily Mail reported.
 Magical practices incorporated imagery from various traditions.
-Interestingly, the name of Christ sometimes appeared in both pagan and Christian magical texts.
-As Goddio suggested, it is likely that people in Alexandria at that time were aware of Jesus and his legendary .
+The name of Christ sometimes appeared in both pagan and Christian magical texts.
+As Goddio suggested, it is likely that people in Alexandria at that time were aware of Jesus and his legendary reputation.

-While not all authoritative experts are convinced that this is indeed the earliest reference to Christ, the discovery is captivating.
+Not all experts are convinced this is the earliest reference to Christ, but the discovery is compelling.

 If the inscription truly relates to Jesus, the artifact could represent the oldest material evidence of his existence outside of Christian writings.